zy-wang-joe/INDE_577_Rice_University/Supervised_Learning/Decision_Tree/README.md

     - All samples in the node have the same class
     - Number of samples in the node smaller than or equal to the specified minimum number of samples required to split the node
     - The tree has reached maximum depth

+## Dataset
+Wine dataset have three classes of target labels, and 13 features, which is a good dataset for testing a new classifier.

+These data are the results of a chemical analysis of wines grown in the same region in Italy but derived from three different cultivars.
+The analysis determined the quantities of 13 constituents found in each of the three types of wines.
+The attributes are
+1. Alcohol
+2. Malic acid
+3. Ash
+4. Alcalinity of ash
+5. Magnesium
+6. Total phenols
+7. Flavanoids
+8. Nonflavanoid phenols
+9. Proanthocyanins
+10. Color intensity
+11. Hue
+12. OD280/OD315 of diluted wines
+13. Proline